cspannos/Invest-y-gative-project/README.md

 - in another terminal, cd to ‘Invest-y-gative/client’, run ``$ npm run start``;

 This last step will initialize a local implementation of this project and load in your browser at: http://localhost:3000/ .
 You will be able to upload a file from your local disk to IPFS and have the file’s hash returned in your browser.

-### Deployment
-To deploy the dApp, you must first initiate a production build.
-Change directory to ‘Invest-y-gative/client’ and ``$ npm run build``.
-Once the build is done, in a separate terminal run ``$ ipfs daemon``.
-In another separate terminal, cd into Invest-y-gative/client and run ``$ ipfs add -r build``, copy the last hash returned, indicating the root for the ‘build’ directory, then run ``$ ipfs swarm peers``, then ``$ ipfs name publish yourhashforthebuilddirectory``.
-Go to a gateway, such as https://ipfs.infura.io and load the hash with index.html as such:  https://ipfs.infura.io/ipfs/QmTbXmosKSe7CZHUf2Vkok14VGBQ2Npvg7EmqsC8mCHkFN/index.html/

-Go have a coffee, check your notifications and see if the dApp has loaded in your browser.

 ## Authors
 Chris Spannos - ConsenSys Beyond Blockchain Hackathon 2019 - Breaking News: Reinventing The Online News Economy